 The following table presents information regarding the outstanding equity awards held by each of our Named Executive Officers as of December 31, 2006, including the vesting dates for the portions of these awards that had not vested as of that date.
 This table also includes the amounts recognized for each of these awards for financial reporting purposes for 2006 as reflected in the Summary Compensation Table above.
-For purposes of clarity, awards that were not outstanding as of December 31, 2006 but that were recognized for financial reporting purposes for 2006 but that were recognized for financial reporting purposes for 2006 but that were recognized for financial reporting purposes for 2006 have also been included in the table below.
+For purposes of clarity, awards that were not outstanding as of December 31, 2006 but that were recognized for financial reporting purposes for 2006 have also been included in the table below.
 Additional information on these awards is presented in the table under "2006 Option Exercises and Stock Vested" below.